Level 1: Informational

 Legal Basis

-This is the same legal basis as browsewrap and clickwrap agreements established under:
+This is consistent with the legal framework for browsewrap and clickwrap agreements under U.S. law and EU law:

 The difference from today's browsewrap: the terms are in a standard, machine-readable location.
 An agent does not need to guess where the terms are.
 A human does not need to hunt for a footer link.
 The convention itself makes the consent mechanism more robust — the terms were discoverable, and the agent proceeded.